Green LED: Power indicator (stays on when powered).

 User-Level LED Control

-, which prevents manual control.
+By default, the LED trigger mode is set to heartbeat, which prevents manual control.
 To enable command-based control, use the following commands:

 WiFi / Bluetooth